Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 DIY vs. Hiring Professionals

 Saving money won’t be a problem if you can hire close family or friends instead of professional pet shippers.
 You won’t have to pay outrageous fees.
-Plus, you’ll feel a lot better when you can rely on somebody that you already trust.
-Even if you can’t find someone to fly or drive your cat, it saves you money to have someone you know to pick them up.
+Plus, you’ll feel much better when you can rely on somebody you already trust.
+Even if you can’t find someone to fly or drive your cat, having someone you know to pick them up saves you money.

 How Far Should Cats Get Shipped?

 Do your best to keep travel time to a minimum when shipping a cat.
-Unfortunately, you don’t always know who is going to be taking care of your cat during the trip.
-If something were to happen and the workers forgot to feed or water them, then you’d want them to reach their destination in as little time as possible.
+Unfortunately, you don’t always know who will be taking care of your cat during the trip.
+If something happened and the workers forgot to feed or water them, you’d want them to reach their destination in as little time as possible.
 This doesn’t always happen, but you can always prepare for the worst.

 Thankfully, most major airlines put a time restriction on flights for animals.
 The max flight time for pets traveling with major airlines is around 12 hours.
-If you are shipping them via ground transportation, we suggest working with a company that specializes in shipping pets and has many excellent customer reviews.
+If you are shipping them via ground transportation, we suggest working with a company specializing in pet shipping with many excellent customer reviews.
 These companies often know what your pet needs during the trip and can take better care of them.

 Does Pet Insurance Cover Pet Shipments?

 If working with a pet shipping company, they almost always have insurance available through them.
-This might cost $100 to $200 per trip, but it is worth it to know you’ll be covered in case anything happens.
-Whichever type you plan to buy, make sure that you thoroughly read through their plans and are aware of everything that is and isn’t covered.
+This might cost $100 to $200 per trip, but knowing you’ll be covered in case anything happens is worth it.
+Whichever type you plan to buy, ensure you thoroughly read through their plans and know everything that is and isn’t covered.

 Cat in purple carrier